dominickyacono/dominickyacono/README.md

-- 👋 Hi, I’m @dominickyacono, a data analytics and economics student enrolled at The Ohio State University.
+- 👋 Hi, I’m @dominickyacono, a data analytics and economics student studying at The Ohio State University.
 -  Curious in the growing universe of big data, I’m currently learning SQL, Python, R, and Java.
 -  Feel free to observe my projects and reach out @yacono.5@osu.edu